 Joyce was loved by all who knew her and they were touched in their lives by her presence.
 She is at peace with her God now.

-Celebration of life memorial service will be held at a later date.
+Celebration of life memorial service will be held 1:30 pm, Saturday, May 5, 2018 at the Community of Christ Church in Shenandoah, Iowa.

 In lieu of flowers, contributions may be made in her name to the Community of Christ for Orma's Orphans' Fund or to the donor's choice directly.

-Burial of cremains will be held at the Randolph Cemetery at a later date.
+Burial of cremains was held at the Randolph Cemetery in Randolph, Iowa.